Key Takeaways:

 Selling fan art on Etsy can be risky, as it often involves using copyrighted characters or designs without permission.

+However, there may be certain circumstances where fan art is considered fair use or otherwise permissible.
 It’s important to consult with an intellectual property attorney or do thorough research before selling fan art on Etsy.

 What should I do if I receive infringement allegations on Etsy?